shafr/shafr.github.io/_posts/smarthome/2019-12-16-playing-music-over-bluetooth-with-ha.md

 sudo mopidyctl local scan
 systemctl restart mopidy
 ```

+also ensure that your media files belong to `mopidy:audio` user and group.

 # Integrating into Home Assistant
 First - you need to configure Media player (mopidy in our case) - this would allow us to control speaker: